Computer Information Systems (CIS)

 Terms Typically Offered: Spring

-This course is the third in a series of three courses centered around managing Microsoft servers in an Active Directory domain environment.
-Instruction includes, but is not limited to: Active Directory; group policy objects; Active Directory Certificate Services; Active Directory Federation Services; Web Application Proxy; and Active Directory Rights Management Services.
-This course will help students prepare for a current Microsoft Certified Professional (MCP) Exam.
-3 lecture, 2 lecture/lab hrs/wk
+This is the third in a series of three courses centered around managing Microsoft servers in an Infrastructure as a Service (IaaS) platform environment.
+Instruction includes but is not limited to Azure Active Directory objects, Azure files, Azure apps, Azure DNS and networking, Azure monitoring, and troubleshooting.
+This course will help students prepare for a current Microsoft certification exam.

 Terms Typically Offered: Fall